Laptop: Disposal

 The list of materials that go into a laptop computer is long, and many of the substances used, such as beryllium, lead, chromium, and mercury compounds, are toxic or carcinogenic to humans.
 Although these toxins are relatively harmless when the laptop is in use, concerns that discarded laptops cause a serious health and environmental risks when improperly discarded have arisen.
 The Waste Electrical and Electronic Equipment Directive (WEEE Directive) in Europe specified that all laptop computers must be recycled by law.
 Similarly, the U.S. Environmental Protection Agency (EPA) has outlawed landfill dumping or the incinerating of discarded laptop computers.

-Most laptop computers begin the recycling process with a method known as Demanufacturing, this involves the physical separation of the components of the laptop.
+Most laptop computers begin the recycling process with a method known as Demanufacturing, which involves the physical separation of the components of the laptop.
 These components are then either grouped into materials (e.g. plastic, metal and glass) for recycling or more complex items that require more advanced materials separation (e.g.) circuit boards, hard drives and batteries.

 Corporate laptop recycling can require an additional process known as data destruction.
 The data destruction process ensures that all information or data that has been stored on a laptop hard drive can never be retrieved again.
 Below is an overview of some of the data protection and environmental laws and regulations applicable for laptop recycling data destruction: